Flood Warning issued for Buchanan by NWS - News Break

 Flood Warning issued for Buchanan by NWS

-Effective: 2021-06-26 21:29:00 CDT Expires: 2021-06-29 05:23:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
-Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-06-25 13:40:00 CDT Expires: 2021-06-29 08:05:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Buchanan The Flood Warning is extended for the following rivers in Missouri Platte River At Sharps Station affecting Platte County.
-Platte River near Platte City affecting Platte County.
-Platte River near Agency affecting Buchanan County.
-The Flood Warning is now in effect until early Tuesday morning The Flood Warning continues for the Platte River near Agency. * Until early Tuesday morning. * At 8:30 PM CDT Saturday the stage was 30.9 feet. * Flood stage is 20.0 feet. * Major flooding is occurring and major flooding is forecast. * Forecast...The river is expected to fall below flood stage early Monday morning and continue falling to 7.6 feet Thursday evening. * Impact...At 20.0 feet, Low-lying areas east of Agency begin to flood. * Impact...At 25.0 feet, Flooding begins at the east border of Agency. * Impact...At 30.0 feet, Many farm levees along the river are overtopped and nearly all rural roads are under water. * Flood History...This crest compares to a previous crest of 29.0 feet on 06/16/2010.
-Fld Obs Forecasts Location Stg Stg Day/Time Sun Mon Tue 1am 1am 1am Platte River Agency 20.0 30.9 Sat 8pm 30.1 21.9 12.8alerts.weather.gov
+Target Area: Buchanan Forecast flooding changed from Moderate to Major severity and increased in duration for the following rivers in Missouri Platte River near Agency affecting Buchanan County.
+Forecast flooding increased from Moderate to Major severity and increased in duration until Tuesday morning The Flood Warning continues for the Platte River near Agency. * Until Tuesday morning. * At 12:30 PM CDT Friday the stage was 30.2 feet. * Flood stage is 20.0 feet. * Major flooding is occurring and major flooding is forecast. * Forecast...The river is expected to rise to a crest of 32.1 feet just after midnight tonight.
+It will then fall below flood stage Monday morning. * Impact...At 20.0 feet, Low-lying areas east of Agency begin to flood. * Impact...At 25.0 feet, Flooding begins at the east border of Agency. * Impact...At 30.0 feet, Many farm levees along the river are overtopped and nearly all rural roads are under water. * Flood History...This crest compares to a previous crest of 33.3 feet on 05/31/2019.
+Fld Obs Forecasts Location Stg Stg Day/Time Fri Sat Sun 7pm 7pm 7pm Platte River Agency 20.0 30.2 Fri 12pm 31.8 30.3 25.8alerts.weather.gov